AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 : A middlebox that relays streams among transmitting and receiving clients by selectively forwarding packets without requiring access to the media ([RFC7667]).

 Temporal unit
-: Defined by the [AV1 video codec][AV1] specification: A temporal unit consists of all the OBUs that are associated with a specific, distinct time instant.
+: Defined by the AV1 specification: A temporal unit consists of all the OBUs that are associated with a specific, distinct time instant.

 ## 3. Media Format Description